The International Federation of Bodybuilding and Fitness (IFBB) is a not-for-profit international amateur sport governing body, founded in 1946.

 The IFBB holds competition at its World Championships for junior, senior and masters athletes in a variety of categories.

-This includes men’s bodybuilding and classic bodybuilding, men’s and women’s physique and fitness, and women’s body fitness and bikini fitness.
+This includes men’s bodybuilding and classic bodybuilding, men’s and women’s physique and fitness, and women’s body fitness, bikini fitness and athletic fitness.

-During the IFBB's 72-year history, it has participated in several editions of the World Games, as well as various regional Games.
+During the IFBB's 72-year history, it has participated in several regional Games.

-This includes the Central American Games, the South American Games, the Arab Games, the Asian Beach Games and the Bolivarian Games.
+This includes the Panamerican Games, the Asian Beach Games, the South American Games, the Central American Games, the Arab Games, and the Bolivarian Games.

 More than 2,000 local, national, regional, continental and World Championships are organised by the IFBB each year, while over 100 million people are regularly thought to train in gyms and fitness centres across each of the continents.